pkhoueiry/wes_germline_gatk/README.md

             path/to/intervals/scattered_calling_intervals/temp_0004_of_50/scattered.interval_list
             path/to/intervals/scattered_calling_intervals/temp_0005_of_50/scattered.interval_list

+            "adapters.txt"
-            "adapters.txt" should hold adapters to be trimmed. first line should contain first read adapter (forward) and the second line should contain second read adapter (reverse)
+            this file should contain adapters that should be trimmed from fastq files. first line should have first read adapter (forward). second line should have second read adapter (reverse).

             AAAAAAAAAAAA
             TTTTTTTTTTTT

-        We have to specify the path of "fastq_list.txt", scatter_calling_intervals.txt" and "adapters.txt" in the JSON file.
+        Finally, we have to specify the path of both "fastq_list.txt", "scatter_calling_intervals.txt" and "adapters.txt" in the JSON file

 We can invoke each WDL and shell scripts separately.